-The state of coastal fish communities reflect the ecological state in coastal ecosystems as well as the effects of recreational and small-scale coastal commercial fishery.
-Changes in the long-term development of the abundance of functional groups of coastal fish reflect the effects of increased water temperature and eutrophication in coastal areas and/or changes in the level of human exploitation (fishing and habitat degradation) and natural predation pressure.
+The state of coastal fish communities reflects the ecological state of coastal ecosystems, as well as the effects of recreational and small-scale coastal commercial fishery activities.
+Changes in the long-term development of the abundance of coastal fish functional groups reflects the effects of increased water temperature and eutrophication in coastal areas, and/or changes in the level of human exploitation (fishing and habitat degradation) and natural predation pressure.